 Continuing the designed landscape

-Look out into the wider parkland to see the exceptional structures created by James ‘Athenian’ Stewart.
-Stewart was one of the leading exponents of Neo-Classicism and in particular the Greek style.
+Looking out into the wider parkland we see the exceptional structures created by James ‘Athenian’ Stewart.
+Stewart was one of the leading exponents of Neo-classicism and in particular the Greek style.

 James 'Athenian' Stewart

 Stewart came from humble beginnings but had immense talent.
 He self-funded his travels to Italy, where he learnt a multitude of languages, such as Greek, Italian, Latin and studied Italian and Roman art and architecture.
 His travels lead to him releasing the first volume of his and Nicolas Revett's book The Antiquities of Athens in 1762.
 You can see examples of Stewart’s work with the Triumphal Arch, the Tower of the Winds, and The Lanthorn of Demosthenes.

 The Triumphal Arch is most likely to have been the first of the park monuments undertaken by ‘Athenian’ Stuart, and certainly the most prominent.
 As you drive into the estate, it would be hard to miss this imposing structure.
 Work started soon after 1761, and it is based on the Arch of Hadrian in Greece.